yetanotherchris/yetanotherchris.dev/_posts/2016-02-15-powershell-the-good-bits.markdown

 - Modules are easy to write.
 - The CLI intellisense in Windows 10 is nice.
 - The language is updated regularly, it's not left to fester like batch.
-- Chocolately and Boxstarter simplifying a large portion of what you do.
+- Chocolately and Boxstarter simplify a large portion of what you do.

 If you need to write infrastructure as code for Windows you're a bit stuck as the alternatives to Powershell aren't any better, they either lack the libraries Powershell has, or need to be compiled and aren't familiar to cross-platform sys-ops.
 So for now I'm happy with Powershell but do enjoy a good British moan at it every so often.